pokgak/terraform-provider-e2e/docs/resources/node.md

 - `reserve_ip` : (Optional) (String) Reserve ip as per  requirement
 - `saved_image_template_id` :  (Optional) (Number) template id  is required when you save the node from saved images.Give the template id of the saved image.
 Required when is_saved_image field is true
 - `ssh_keys` : (Optional) (List of String) Specify the label of ssh keys as required.
 Checkout ssh_keys datasource for listing ssh keys
 - `vpc_id` : (Optional) (String) Vpc id as per requirement.
 Checkout vpcs_datasource for listing vpcs.
+To find the vpc id, please refer to our [`API Documentation`](https://docs.e2enetworks.com/api/myaccount/#/paths/vpc-list/get)
 - `block_storage_ids` : (Optional) (List of String) Specify The list of  Block storage(Volume) IDs to attach.
 When creating a node, only one Block Storage ID Must be present.
+To find the block storage id, please refer to our [`API Documentation`](https://docs.e2enetworks.com/api/myaccount/#/paths/block_storage/get)
 - `security_group_ids ` : (Optional) (List of Integer) Specify a list of security groups IDs to attach.
 When creating a node, only one security group ID should be present.
 Otherwise, only the first one will be attached.
+To find the security group id, please refer to our [`API Documentation`](https://docs.e2enetworks.com/api/myaccount/#/paths/security_group/get)
 - `start_script` : (Optional) ([`file`](https://developer.hashicorp.com/terraform/language/functions/file) / [`templatefile`](https://developer.hashicorp.com/terraform/language/functions/templatefile)) The script to be run at the time of node creation.

 ### Actions